YPragati/VoltGuard/README.md

-#VoltGuard
+# ⚡ VoltGuard

-#VoltGuard is an industrial machine-monitoring and safety system developed in Python.
+VoltGuard is an industrial machine-monitoring and safety system developed in Python.
 The project monitors machine parameters, analyses them using a physics-based decision engine, and displays the machine condition through an interactive PyQt5 dashboard.

 The system classifies machine health into: